tremho/MistLift/doc/Lift Command Actions.md

 - _@types/node_ -- For typescript support under NodeJS
 - _typescript_ -- The typescript transpiler
 - _tap_ -- TapJS test framework
+- _@tremho/tap-assert_ -- helper assertion library designed for this use

 and one runtime dependency:
 - _@tremho/inverse-y_ -- handles lambda function support and logging.